Phil Taylor (darts player): Awards and records

-Taylor held records for high scoring in darts.
-His three-dart average per match records were the highest in the history of the game.

-Rob Cross is the only player with a winning record against him, having only faced him in the 2018 World Championship final.
+Rob Cross is the only player with a winning record against Taylor, having faced him once in the 2018 World Championship final.
 Taylor has a 56.67% win rate against Michael van Gerwen, the player with the most victories against him.
-Taylor is the first darts player to win more than £1 million in prize money.

 On 9 January 2007, Taylor won the 2006 PDC Player of the Year award at the inaugural PDC Awards Dinner held at the Dorchester Hotel in London's Park Lane.
 He was one of ten nominees for the BBC Sports Personality of the Year award in 2006; the award went to Zara Phillips.

 Taylor was voted the 2007 Fans' Player of the Year following a vote conducted on the website Planet Darts.
 He received the award at the annual PDC Awards Dinner in January 2008.
 After his fifteenth World Championship victory, Taylor was made an inaugural inductee to the Stoke-on-Trent Sporting Hall of Fame on 7 January 2010.